-He began his musical journey playing in Portuguese Balls at the tender age of 9.
-First studying the accordion with José Freitas for 3 years, he went on to teach himself to play piano/keyboard, classic guitar, guitar de fado (Portuguese guitar), cavaquinho, drums, and the bass.
+Cordeone began his musical journey playing in Portuguese Balls at the tender age of 9.
+First studying the accordion for 3 years, he went on to teach himself to play piano, classic guitar, Portuguese guitar, Brazilian percussions, drums, and the bass.

 In 1998, Cordeone embarked on a professional career in music.

-Vida (Life, in Portuguese), Cordeone's first album, was released in January of 2011 after two and a half years of writing, composing, arranging and pre-production.
-He meticulously created a work that is an eclectic representation of his musical inventiveness, borrowing from Jazz, Fado, Brazilian music, Funk, Reggae and hip hop.
+Vida (Life, in Portuguese), Cordeone's first album, was released after two and a half years of writing, composing, arranging and pre-production.
+He created an eclectic representation of his musical inventiveness, borrowing from Jazz, Fado, Brazilian music, Funk, Reggae and hip hop.

 Lyrics are sung in both Portuguese and French, with themes that shine a spotlight on some of the issues facing modern society.
 Often approached from a positive standpoint, each song puts forward a message of peace, respect and unity.
 The work as a whole is a somewhat autobiographical depiction of the artist's vision of life, influenced by experiences that have shaped his person.

-Vida has been praised and backed by Jazz à Tours, "Envie d'agir" (in the Young Performer category-2010), Accordéons Pigini, Acordéons Gadji, Propul'son, Thévenet Music and more.
+Vida has been praised and backed by Jazz à Tours, Acordéons Gadji, Propul'son.

 Just 3 days after the album release, Cordeone secured the opening acts for Ben l'oncle Soul, Danakil (La Nuit du Reggae) and La Ruda Salska; and also guest starred in the opening scene of Cédric Kahn's last film (Une Vie Meilleure), opposite Guillaume Canet and Leïla Bekhti.

-He then went on to perform as a principal act in July 2011 at the Coup de cœur du Festival Terres du SON, alongside artists such as Patrice, Yael Naim, Aaron, and Philippe Katherine.
+He then went on to perform as a principal act in July 2011 at the Festival Terres du SON, alongside artists such as Patrice, Yael Naim, Aaron, and Philippe Katherine.

 In April of 2012, Cordeone shared the stage at the printemps de Bourges festival with Zenzilé.

-In 2013, he records a single and videoclip with the amazing Clyde Spencer (The Drifters) and founded the trio Aroma with French-Portuguese singer Maryse Pires Da Silva and violinist kossovar Lurian Yméri.
+In 2013, he records a single and videoclip with the amazing Clyde Spencer (The Drifters) and founded the trio Akoma with French-Portuguese singer Maryse Pires Da Silva and violinist kossovar Lurian Yméri.

-As he awaits the album's release, Cordeone is collaborating with artists from around the world, such as Lìvia Mattos, Sandra Coreia, gypsy jazz guitarist Emmanuel Kassimo, Itaparica Capoeira, actress Jacqueline Corado (La Cage Dorée), Am Ketenes Swing and Indien percussionist Teepu Khan.
+As he awaits the album's release, Cordeone is collaborating with artists from around the world, such as Lìvia Mattos, Ricardo Ribeiro, Emmanuel Kassimo, Jacqueline Corado (La Cage Dorée) and Indien percussionist Teepu Khan.

-He is currently touring in Europe withthe Fado Mãnouche trio.
+He is currently touring in Europe with the Fado Mãnouche trio and Miss Erzulie

-In 2017, He sings at Lincoln Center with Forrò in the Dark.
+In 2017, His second album releases and He sings at Lincoln Center with Forrò in the Dark.